aczi0/KasterSite2/exampleSite/content/english/_index.md

       enable: true
       label: View More
       link: how-it-works
-  - name: Workforce Planning
+  - name: Flexible Planning
-    title: Workforce Planning
+    title: Flexible Planning
     image: "/images/mp_ini1.png"
-    content: "**Kaster** provides you with a workforce planning tool that let's you schedule your operators per shift and let's you in full control of overtime."
+    content: "**Kaster** gives you control to set your own objectives for your weekly plan, be it to reduce over time or find the right balance with production throughput, you decide.
+Different scenarios can be also be offered to let your planner decide based on their own expertise."
     button:
       enable: true
       label: View More